seshnadathur/seshnadathur.github.io/_pages/about.md

 took an MPhys degree at Trinity College.
 I then held a Clarendon Domus scholarship during my DPhil (PhD).
 I held short postdoctoral positions at the University of Bielefeld and the University of Helsinki before taking up a [Marie Sk&#0322;odowska-Curie Individual Fellowship](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en) and the Dennis Sciama Fellowship at the ICG in Portsmouth.
-I moved briefly to UCL before returning to Portsmouth in 2022.
+I then moved to UCL before returning to Portsmouth in 2022.

 My research
 ======